2qx/vermont.cool/quit/README.md

 Note that some of the species in the genus are invasive.

+Cytisine is found in the cytisus plant, a hearty shrub that can grow in zones 5-8.

 ## How can we get more people to see this?

 The stable URL for this document is https://vermont.cool/quit